-- 1. Participants must meet with a case manager at least once per month. - 2.
+- 8. The standard for the length of time from the determination of homelessness to placement into permanent housing is no more than an average of 45 days.
+The goal for the length of stay is 30 days.
+As Lancaster moves more toward Housing First principles in the coming years, the standard shall be reduced to meet the goal. - iv.
+Case Management - 1.
+Participants must meet with a case manager at least once per month. - 2.
 Follow-up case management (after housing placement) shall be provided for up to twelve (12) months.
 Case management services after the client has been housed is limited to evaluating progress and addressing crises. - v.
 Income eligibility must be determined when the household reaches their twelfth month of service in program.
 Household income for ESG requirements must be under 30% Area Median Income (AMI) for household to remain eligible for services and/or rental assistance beyond twelve (12) months.
 Other funding streams should be considered case by case. - vi.
-Home visits for persons receiving rapid re-housing services - 1.
-Even if only a minimal amount of Housing Relocation and Stabilization Services assistance-such as utility arrears/payments (Financial Assistance) or housing stability case management (Services)-is provided, the habitability standards apply to the unit and must be documented in the program participant's file. - 2.
-Organizations providing rapid re-housing services shall follow all requirements for habitability standards, rent reasonableness, Fair Market Rents and, if applicable, lead based paint.

-vii.
-Core Component Program Standards

-1. Providers of Rapid Rehousing shall be monitored for meeting the standards detailed in Appendix F (starting on page 6) for continued funding.

-e.
-Permanent Supportive Housing (PSH)
+Home visits for persons receiving rapid re-housing services - Even if only a minimal amount of Housing Relocation and Stabilization Services assistance-such as utility arrears/payments (Financial Assistance) or housing stability case management (Services)-is provided, the habitability standards apply to the unit and must be documented in the program participant's file. - 2.
+Organizations providing rapid re-housing services shall follow all requirements for habitability standards, rent reasonableness, Fair Market Rents and, if applicable, lead based paint. - vii.
+Core Component Program Standards - 1.
+Providers of Rapid Rehousing shall be monitored for meeting the standards detailed in Appendix F (starting on page 6) for continued funding. - e.
+Permanent Supportive Housing (PSH) - i.

-- i.
 In order to be eligible for PSH, at least one member of the household must have a disability of long duration, verified either by Social Security or a licensed professional that meets the state criteria for diagnosing and treating that condition. - ii.
 PSH must prioritize chronically homeless individuals and families for vacant units.
 The lead agency has a list of the most vulnerable chronically homeless individuals and families.
 All funded providers must fill their vacant PSH beds from that list.
 Non-HUD funded CoC providers are strongly encouraged to fill their vacancies from this list as well. - iii.
 PSH may not have any requirements that are not in a standard lease. (i.e. no preconditions such as income or sobriety)